Ihsan Maulana Mustofa

 Ihsan Maulana Mustofa (born 18 November 1995) is an Indonesian badminton player who plays in singles event.
 He is from PB.
 Djarum, a badminton club in Kudus, Central Java and has joined the club since 2010.
 He was a boys' singles bronze medalist of the 2013 World Junior Championships that was held in Bangkok, Thailand.
-He played in the decisive matches for Indonesia to win the team event at the 2015 and 2017 Southeast Asian Games.
+He played in the decisive matches for Indonesia to win the team event at the 2015 and 2017 SEA Games.

 Career

 2012

 Mustofa was the national junior champion in 2012.

 2013

 Mustofa was qualified to participate at the 2013 Badminton Asia Championships but his participation just got to the first round after being defeated by Park Sung-min with a rubber games 21–17, 20–22, 10–21.
 He also played in some international challenge tournaments and BWF Grand Prix such as Vietnam Open and Indonesian Grand Prix Gold.
 He reached the second round in both BWF Grand Prix tournaments.
 In the second round, he was stopped by fellow Indonesian shuttlers.
 He was upset by Jonatan Christie at the 2013 Vietnam Open with a rubber games and by his senior Dionysius Hayom Rumbaka at the 2013 Indonesian Grand Prix Gold with a straight games.
 In November 2013, he brought home a bronze medal during the 2013 BWF World Junior Championships in Bangkok, Thailand after being defeated by South Korean shuttler Heo Kwang-hee with a rubber games 18–21, 21–13, 16–21 in the semifinals.